ffund/tcp-ip-essentials/lab-stp/stp-broadcast.md

 to generate a broadcast frame.
 Note that this frame will have the broadcast address `ff:ff:ff:ff:ff:ff` as the destination MAC address.

 You should see one instance of this frame in the `tcpdump` on "bridge-4", but there is no loop in the network yet, so it won't trigger any broadcast storm.
-You'll see minimal network load in the `nload` output.

 On "bridge-3" **and** on "bridge-2", run